MSUJINI/motion-recruitment/aws-setup.md

 Security Best Practices: Ensure that security groups are correctly configured to allow only necessary traffic.
 Regularly update and patch the instance.
 Instance Management: Monitor instance usage.
 Start and stop instances as needed to save costs.
 Scripting and Automation: Automate repetitive tasks using scripts to reduce manual intervention and potential errors.

+hence by following above steps we can complete aws setup....